 Chapter 2.
 Bald Eagle and Golden Eagle Measures.
 The surveys that the Definite Plan proposes are too narrow in scope.
 Specifically, KRRC proposes limiting surveys to viewshed areas within 0.5 mile of the limits of work.
 Id. at 23.
 Surveys should be conducted beyond the 0.5-mile radius, including up to two miles, to identify eagle activity centers in those areas so as to enable KRRC to develop avoidance or mitigation measures to protect the species.
 In addition, KRRC notes that, "as there is high potential that bald eagles had already fledged prior to the survey date, some active nests may have been missed, especially if eagles used alternate or unknown nests."
 Id. at 25.
 Therefore, additional field surveys should be conducted to determine whether additional active nests exist within the disturbance and potential disturbance areas.
 Lastly, the area within two miles of the J.C.
 Boyle, Iron Gate and Copco Reservoirs were not surveyed.
+No scientific explanation is provided for why these areas were not surveyed.
 Id. at 28.